-After years and years of revisions since first launching in 2014, Nissan has now dropped the latest version of its enduring D23 Navara.
+After years and years of revisions since first launching in 2014, Nissan has now dropped the latest version of its enduring D23 Navara for 2022.
 Officially the Series 5 iteration, not only does the Navara now have a tougher new look courtesy of a heavy facelift, but Nissan now claims to have finally solved the model’s longstanding suspension woes.

 The range has been revamped as well with the introduction of the new range-topping PRO-4X variant tested here – priced at $58,130 with a manual gearbox, but $60,630 for this automatic – which draws heavily upon the influence of the American-made Titan PRO-4X which isn’t OEM-offered here in Australia.

 With Nissan finally claiming to have got the Navara to its prime point mechanically, we were keen to really put it to the test to see how it holds up both on-road and off-road, as well as on the worksite.
 Having been impressed by the Aussie-developed Navara N-Trek Warrior we looked at last year (a new PRO-4X Warrior is imminent as well) we’re hoping to see some of the know-how from that applied here as well.

 Additionally, the Navara will soon be dropped in Europe when Nissan’s Barcelona plant closes in December, so this review will also give that part of the world an insight as to what it’s now missing out on.